spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/create-hybrid-node-pools.md

 This section guides you on how to create a cluster profile to collectively manage your hybrid nodes.
 You can then create hybrid node pools and add your edge hosts to them.

-You may then need to configure your networking to allow traffic to reach the pods on your hybrid nodes.
+You must then configure your networking to allow traffic to reach the pods on your hybrid nodes.

 ## Limitations